DallanQ/clank/QA.md

 > The card Dragon's Eye says its worth 10 if you have a mastery token, what's a mastery token?

-The 20 point token for returning to town.
+A mastery token is a 20-point bonus given to players who escape the dungeon with an artifact.
+If you hold a mastery token when the game ends, the Dragon's Eye card grants you an additional 10 points, adding to your final score.

 [countdown-track-drawing-extra-cubes](https://boardgamegeek.com/thread/1712890/countdown-track-drawing-extra-cubes)

-> When a dragon attack is triggered by revealing a card and a meeple is currently on space 2, 3, or 4 of the countdown track (though it's not that player's turn), are extra cubes drawn from the bag, treating them like the extra cube on "Danger" cards?
-Right now, we are only drawing the extra cubes during the player's turn who is on the Countdown Track.
+> If a dragon attack is triggered by revealing a card and a meeple is on space 2, 3, or 4 of the countdown track (even if it’s not that player’s turn), are extra cubes drawn from the bag, like with “Danger” cards?

-You're playing correctly.
-Those icons do not affect normal dragon attacks triggered by dungeon cards.

-> When the dragon attack is initiated on the countdown track do you add any clank cubes on the board to the bag prior to drawing?

-Yes, the pending clank cubes are always put in the bag before resolving a dragon attack.
+No, you don’t draw extra cubes when a dragon attack is triggered by a dungeon card, even if a meeple is on space 2, 3, or 4 of the countdown track.
+Those icons only apply during dragon attacks on that player’s turn.

 [making-sure-dragon-attack-early-in-game](https://boardgamegeek.com/thread/1820960/making-sure-dragon-attack-early-in-game)